a740g/QB64-MOD-Player/README.md

 I found a bug.
 How can I help?

     There are probably many bugs now.
-This will change as the code matures.
-In the meantime, let me know using GitHub issues.
+Let me know using GitHub issues.

 Can this be used in a game / demo?